kkm24132/Products_Projects_Initiatives/Project_PDM.md

 Models that were built and deployed for this client in production, has predicted ATM and component level failures increasing availability by 3%, prediction of failures up to 50%, reduce service related downtime on critical components by 3%.

-They agreed to be reference customer for IBM and this is the first customer reference for Predictive Maintenance offering.
+They agreed to be reference customer for the organization and this is the first customer reference for Predictive Maintenance offering.

 Solutions around Predictive created impact by moving customer ranking from No.4 to No.1 in their region based on their end user satisfaction survey within few months of deployment.